PJM Glossary

 Marginal Losses Cost

 The price that represents the power lost when power moves across the transmission system.
-Marginal Losses Cost is one of the three components of Locational Marginal Pricing (LMP).
+Marginal losses cost is one of the three components of locational marginal pricing.

 Market-Clearing Price (MCP)